RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Methods

 where $\Pi$ is the set of models in the choice space (see Section \ref{sec:formalisation}) and $\bar{R}^{2}_\pi$ is the $\bar{R}^2$ value of the $\pi$-th model.
 In the case of logistic regressions, we calculate

-which is a model's likelihood divided by the likelihood of a null model, where $\hat y_i$ is the model’s predicted probability that observation $i$ has outcome equal to one. \texttt{RobustiPy} also calculates the specification which maximizes this metric in the Logistic case, equivalent to Eq. \ref{r2_max}.
-See \cite{mcfadden1972conditional} for more details.
-In the case of the \texttt{LRobust} class, the full model's likelihood is also returned.
-Similarly for \texttt{OLSRobust} -- for each specification -- the model’s log-likelihood when assuming homoscedastic errors is calculated for expediancy as follows:
+which is one minus the ratio of the full-model to null-model log-likelihood, where $\hat y_i$ is the model’s predicted probability that observation $i$ has outcome equal to one. \texttt{RobustiPy} also calculates the specification which maximizes this metric in the Logistic case, equivalent to Eq. \ref{r2_max} (see, for example, \citealp{mcfadden1972conditional} for more details).
+In the case of the \texttt{LRobust} class, the full model log-likelihood is also returned for each specification.